Kundhan007/customer_assist_gen_ai/nestjs-backend/POSTMAN_COLLECTION_README.md

 ---

-**Note**: This collection is designed for testing and development purposes.
-For production use, ensure proper security measures and environment configurations are in place.
+**Note**: This collection is configured for production environment testing with real production data.
+Use appropriate caution when performing destructive operations (DELETE, PATCH) on production data.